ducanhnguyen/technical-dictionary/README.md

 # technical-dictionary
 Create a technical dictionary from bugs.eclipse.

 First, we crawl bug reports of all products available on bugs.eclipse including its comments.
-In this step, we need to use Selenium to download these bug reports automatically.
+In this step, we need to use Selenium and Firefox to download these bug reports automatically.
 This process takes time.

 From these bug reports, we analyze it to create a technical dictionary.